 I’m still ready to hibernate.
 When given the option to socialize or stay home, I’m always inclined to stay home.
 And as I write this, snowflakes again fall from the sky.
 If winter has come, I would prefer it come with snow, though my body and spirit still crave sunlight.
 I think how grateful I am that I - and my friends and family - are warm, and sheltered, and safe.

 No matter your political affiliations, I urge you to not let them separate you from your family and friends this holiday season.
 We need to know that our love for each other surpasses politics.
 Have conversations about your lives, not news, and work to tell your stories, sharing your successes and struggles.
-Work to make your relationships personal, not political As we near Thanksgiving, remember to be thankful for each other, and that Christmas is the season of peace.
+Work to make your relationships personal, not political.
+As we near Thanksgiving, remember to be thankful for each other, and that Christmas is the season of peace.